Skip to main content ↓

 Don’t make the reader of your outreach attempt play 21 questions over the course of a long and drawn-out email chain to figure out you’re interested in a backlink.
 If you want the reader to say yes, give them as much information as possible upfront… without rambling.

-Be straightforward and purpose the article or piece of content you want a backlink for with relevant anchor text so the reader knows exactly what you’re asking and can work to find a match for the link you’ve included.
+Be straightforward and purpose the article or piece of content for which you want a backlink with relevant anchor text so the reader knows exactly what you’re asking and can work to find a match for the link you’ve included.

 Because when you think about it, simply asking for someone to link to a piece of content still leaves a lot of work on your recipient’s end.
-They still need to find a good spot for it that contextually matches your content, and then edit the website to add you link in.
+They still need to find a good spot for it that contextually matches your content and then edit the website to add your link in.

 If you’re really invested in developing outreach skills, you need to take the time to read competing content and the blogs of businesses you’d like to partner with.